Table of contents

 For example, your minimum expenses look like this:

 Mortgage/Rent/Insurance/Maintenance: $2000/mo Food/Restaurants/Shopping $1000/mo Car/Gas/Insurance: $600/mo Misc/Travel/Discretionary $400/mo

 In this (albeit minimal) budget, you would add up the monthly expenses ($4000), and multiply by 12 to get the annual figure, and then 25.
 Also, in this example, you can achieve financial independence with $1,200,000 invested.

 With this amount of money invested, it should generate enough income to sustain a 4% withdrawal rate.

 You can invest in many different things.
-For instance, you can invest in a rental home, stocks that pay dividends, CD/GIC’s, and so on.
+For instance, you can invest in a rental property, or you can invest in stocks that pay dividends, CD/GIC’s, and so on.
 Also, I recommend consulting with an investment professional who has some form of fiduciary duty to best assist you further with investments.

 Congrats, by the way!
 I hope you liked it.
 And, if you did, perhaps you might share this article with your friends!

 P.S.> BONUS!
 If you sincerely read through all this information, click here to book a one-on-one chit-chat with me.
-We can cover anything related to financial independence.
+Indeed, we can cover anything related to financial independence.